physiozoo/physiozoo/docs/sections/tutorials/hrvanalysis.rst

 If you want to export figures, then select with the mouse the window you want to save the figures for.

-NOTE: while using the successive segment analysis feature, it is possible to export the HRV measures and PSD from all the analyzed consecutive windows together.
+.. note:: While using the successive segment analysis feature, it is possible to export the HRV measures and PSD from all the analyzed consecutive windows together.
 However, you can only export the figures from one single window at the time i.e. from the window that you select with the mouse (i.e. the ‘selected window’).